Employee Benefits and Diversity

 The Company abides by domestic and foreign labor regulations, protects the rights and interests of employees, and follows the spirit of various international human rights conventions such as "The United Nations Global Compact", "Universal Declaration of Human Rights" and "ILO Declaration of Fundamental Principles and Rights at Work".
 Treat all employees with fairness and respect, and their human rights policies and implementation guidelines, and specific measures related to human rights policies are detailed in the following documents.

-The Company signed a collective contract with the Labor Union for the first time on Nov.
+The Company signed a collective agreement with the Labor Union for the first time on Nov.
 24, 2016, laying a milestone for labor-management harmony and handling labor-management affairs.
 It was later signed for the second time on September 17, 2020, and for the third time on September 17, 2023, and on Nov.
 10, 2017, Jun.
 15, 2018, Dec.
 18, 2018, Nov.
 14, 2019, Aug.
 24, 2022, Feb.
 14, 2023 and Sep.
-13, 2023, we continued to revise and optimize the content of the contract, and work together to create a happy enterprise.
+13, 2023, we continued to revise and optimize the content of the agreement, and work together to create a happy enterprise.

 In order to enhance employee well-being, increase employees' attachment to the Company, and ensure employees' life after retirement.
 Starting from 2024, qualified colleagues can voluntarily join the shareholding trust committee.
 Employees will allocate a fixed self-withdrawal amount from their monthly salary, and the Company will allocate a fixed proportion of public allocation funds every month and jointly deposit them into the trust account for investment.